 - less developed infrastructure.

-Local currency-denominated financial results in each of the Company's subsidiaries around the world are translated into Japanese Yen by applying the average market rate during each financial period and recorded on Ricoh's consolidated statements of income.
-Local currency-denominated assets and liabilities are translated into Japanese Yen by applying the market rate at the end of each financial period and recorded on Ricoh's consolidated balance sheets.
+Local currency-denominated financial results in each of the Company’s subsidiaries around the world are translated into Japanese yen by applying the average market rate during each financial period and recorded on Ricoh’s consolidated statements of operations.
+Local currency-denominated assets and liabilities are translated into Japanese yen by applying the market rate at the end of each financial period and recorded on Ricoh’s consolidated balance sheets.
 Accordingly, the financial results, assets and liabilities are subject to foreign exchange fluctuations.

 Ricoh owns or licenses a number of intellectual property rights in the field of office equipment automation and, when Ricoh believes it is necessary or desirable, obtains additional licenses for the use of other parties’ intellectual property rights.
 If Ricoh fails to protect, maintain or obtain such rights, its performance and ability to compete may be adversely affected.
 Ricoh has a program in place under which company employees are compensated for any valuable intellectual property rights arising out of any inventions developed by them during the course of their employment with Ricoh.
 While unlikely, management believes that there could arise instances in the future where Ricoh may become the subject of legal actions or proceedings where claims alleging inadequate compensation are asserted by company employees.